OjeOH/OjeOH.github.io/README.md

 More projects and write-ups are available on the [Projects](https://ojejp.github.io/projects.html) page.

 ---

-📰 Latest Blog Topics

-* How I Used Streamlit + ML to Track Crime Patterns
-* Getting Started with GitHub as a Cybersecurity Professional
+-->

-Visit the [Blog](https://ojejp.github.io/blog.html) page for articles and updates.
+Visit the [Blog](https://ojeoh.github.io/blog.html) page for articles and updates.

 ---